huggingface/blog/time-series-transformers.md

     student_t
 ```

-This is an important difference with Transformers for NLP, where the head typically consists of a fixed categorical distribution.
+This is an important difference with Transformers for NLP, where the head typically consists of a fixed categorical distribution implemented as an `nn.Linear` layer.

 ## Define Transformations